Compositions (album)

 Compositions is the fourth album by American R&B/soul singer Anita Baker.
 The album peaked at #5 on the US Billboard 200 and was certified platinum in 1990, making it Baker's third platinum selling album.
 The album also won the Grammy Award for Best Female R&B Vocal Performance at the 1991 Grammy Awards.
+Two of its tracks charted on the Billboard Hot 100, with "Talk to Me" peaking at number 44 for three consecutive weeks on July 28 and August 4 and 11 and "Soul Inspiration" at number 72 on October 13, 1990.
 Compositions would be the last album and collaboration between Baker and producer Michael J. Powell.